 E. James Harner is Professor Emeritus of Statistics at West Virginia University (WVU).
 He was the Chair of the Department of Statistics for 17 years and the Director of the Cancer Center Bioinformatics Core for 15 years at WVU.
 Currently, he is the Chairman of the Interface Foundation of North America which has partnered with the American Statistical Association to organize the annual Symposium on Data Science and Statistics (SDSS) beginning in May, 2018.
 The areas of his technical and research expertise include: bioinformatics, high-dimensional modeling, high-performance computing, streaming and big data modeling and statistical machine learning.

 US $760 for employees of NISS Affiliates and members of CANSSI.

 PREREQUISITES FOR THIS COURSE

 Differential calculus, basic matrix algebra, a statistics course covering regression, basic R. Special rates for students.

-Operating Systems: MacOS 10.11 (El Capitan) or higher or Windows 10 Professional.
+Operating Systems: MacOS or Windows with an updated current browser: e.g. Chrome, or Firefox.
 Students must bring their own laptops.

 Bureau of Labor Statistics Conference and Training Center.
 Conference Rooms 1-2.
 Postal Square Building, 1st Street, NE, Washington, D.C.
 20212-0001.
 Attendees are required to enter through the visitor entrance on First Street NE (between Massachusetts Avenue and G Street, NE) across from Union Station.
 Do not use the main entrance on 2 Massachusetts Avenue.
 Please note that food is not allowed in any of the classrooms.
 Only drinks with caps or lids are allowed into the classroom.